Back to Blog

 Use High-Quality, Zoomable Images

 Offer multiple angles.
 Show the front, back, side, and close-ups of textures or key details.
-Shopify themes often support 3D models and Augmented Reality (AR)—leverage these if possible.
+Shopify themes often support 3D models and Augmented Reality (AR)—use these if possible.
 According to Shopify data, interactions with 3D models can increase conversion rates by up to 250%.

 Lifestyle Photography